Some recent art in school

 Year 4 – Goblins

-Year 3 to 6 currently participate in a weekly recorder lesson learning musical notation, playing and performing with others and musical vocabulary.
-The school also offer peripatetic violin and guitar lessons.
-Our violin players recently performed to the school and their parents, an extract of which can be heard on the children’s page of our website.
+Year 5 and 6 currently participate in a weekly cornet lesson learning musical notation, playing and performing with others and musical vocabulary.
+The school also offer peripatetic guitar lessons.
+Previously we have offered violin lessons and players have previously performed to the school and their parents, an extract of which can be heard on the children’s page of our website.

-Recorded at our carol concert on the last day of term, Rockin’ Around the Christmas Tree.
+Recorded at one of our previous carol concerts on the last day of term, Rockin’ Around the Christmas Tree.

 At Arnett Hills we teach phonics and early reading skills using the Letters and Sounds approach.
 We use this Synthetics Phonics approach from Reception to Year 1.
 There are 6 phases within Letters and Sounds and most children will complete Phase 6 by the end of Year 2, however this can continue into Year 3 if required.